Wizek/loadr/README.md

     <script> /* Here starts everything */ </script>

-And it might just be the humble begining of your most awesome project so far.
+And it might just be the humble beginning of your most awesome project so far.